321 Data Backup Strategy Explained

 Why Is It Important to Back Up Onsite and Offsite?

-Data backup is critical for every business and personal venture with digital devices.
-Data loss occurs because of hardware failure, human error, natural disasters, cyberattacks, or theft.
+Data backup is critical for every business and personal venture using digital devices.
+Data loss occurs due to hardware failure, human error, natural disasters, cyberattacks, or theft.

-An onsite and offsite data backup policy provides an optimal and comprehensive approach to prevent data losses, promoting quick information recovery if you lose it.
+An onsite and offsite data backup policy provides an optimal and comprehensive approach to preventing data losses and promoting quick information recovery if it is lost.

 Onsite backup combined with an offsite backup offers a variety of protection levels for different eventualities.
 For instance, it is possible to do daily backups of active data using onsite backup and periodic full backups of archival data when employing offsite backup.